csiro-crop-informatics/repset/README.md

 nextflow run csiro-crop-informatics/biokanga-manuscript -profile slurm,singularity,singularitymodule
 ```

 Note that `singularitymodule` profile is used to ensure singularity is available on each execution node by loading an appropriate module.
 This may not be applicable on your system.

+To run the pipeline on [AWS batch](https://aws.amazon.com/batch/), follow the [instructions above](README.md#Running\ on\ AWS\ batch) but drop the `--debug` flag.

 ## Experimental pipeline overview